 Distracted driving doesn’t just mean someone was texting and driving.
 Distraction occurs anytime a person’s eyes are not on the road; hands are not on the wheel; or mind is not on the task of driving.
 This could include activities like checking a map, fiddling with the radio, or looking at a child in the back seat.
 These activities are dangerous because they inhibit a person’s ability to make quick decisions, such as swerving to miss a stalled car.

 A car wreck can change your life in more ways than you think.
 Your injuries may require long-term treatment.
 Bills begin to pile up because you may not be able to work.
 Crowe Arnold & Majors, LLP has recovered more than $110,000,000 in damages on behalf of clients.
 Let us help you too.
-Call (214) 231-0544 for a free consultation with a Dallas car wreck attorney.
+Call (214) 231-0544 for a free consultation with a Dallas car accident attorney.

 A Top Dallas Traffic Accident Attorney By Your Side